robbycp/react-native-boilerplate/README.md

 # react-native-boilerplate
+This repo is still under active development please use carefully.
 Production-ready react native boilerplate.
 This repo is still under active development.
 We're improving this repo by build production released apps.

 ## Getting Started
 To create new project, run this command